Table of Contents Show

 4. Is Coffee Anti-Inflammatory or Causes Inflammation?

-A study concluded that people who regularly drink coffee were less likely to have inflammation rather than ones who don’t consume coffee.
+A study concluded that people who regularly drink coffee were less likely to have inflammation than those who don’t consume coffee.

 In another study, researchers found that people having coffee daily had 8-16% less inflammation when asked if they could have 32 or 64 ounces of coffee every day.